 The Acer KB272HL is one of the most affordable 27″ monitors currently available.
-It also features AMD FreeSync, a gorgeous thin-bezel design, and a VA (Vertical Alignment) panel for the superior contrast ratio which makes this display even more appealing.
+It also includes AMD FreeSync, a nice thin-bezel design, and a VA (Vertical Alignment) panel for the superior contrast ratio which makes this display even more attractive.

 Here’s everything you need to know about this monitor as well as what other alternatives you should consider.

-This makes for a more immersive viewing experience, especially if you’re watching the screen in a dark room.
+This makes for a more immersive viewing experience, particularly if you’re watching the screen in a dark room.

-The Acer KB272HL also has a decent peak brightness of 300-nits and it supports 8-bit color depth with a 72% NTSC (~100% sRGB) color gamut which is very good for a monitor at this price range.
+The Acer KB272HL also has a solid peak brightness of 300-nits, and it supports 8-bit color depth with a 72% NTSC (~100% sRGB) color gamut, which is very good for a monitor at this price range.

 While the colors aren’t as accurate and consistent as that of equally-priced IPS models, they are still vibrant and rich, and much better than that of any TN panel display at this price range.